 During the information and interview session, we will ensure the entry requirements and your aspirations and career plan are appropriate for the course and the level of course you have applied for.
 It is therefore important that you prepare well for this.

-During your information and interview session, lecturers will be looking at the following criteria:
+During your information and interview session, lecturers will be looking for the following criteria:

 - How committed you are to a future career in construction.